marcusolsson/marcusolsson.github.io/content/uses.md

 - ❤️ [You Need A Budget](https://youneedabudget.com) — Wish I found this when I got my first job.
 Now I know where my money goes.
 - ❤️ [Headspace](https://www.headspace.com/) — Probably the biggest contributor to my mental health.
 - 👍 [Tresorit](https://tresorit.com/) — End-to-end encrypted cloud storage with a decent mobile app.
 Only downside is the price.
+Replaced by my Synology NAS.
 - 👍 [Buy Me A Coffee](https://buymeacoffee.com) — For projects I'm working on outside my day-job.
 Honestly, it's more for managing my imposter syndrome than to generate income.
 - 👍 [LanguageTool](https://languagetool.org/) — Not quite as good as Grammarly, but I prefer their privacy policy.
+- 👍 [Synology C2 Storage](https://c2.synology.com/en-us/storage/personal/overview) — Cloud storage where I back up my Synology NAS.
 - 🤷‍♂️ [Fastmail](https://www.fastmail.com), [HEY](https://www.hey.com/), [ProtonMail](https://protonmail.com/), and [GMail](https://mail.google.com) — My email is a mess.
 I love the HEY model, but it's a bit pricey and has no calendar support.
 Right now I'm evaluating Fastmail.
 - 🤷‍♂️ [Pocket](https://getpocket.com) — Not a fan, but better than any of the alternatives.